NYUDataBootcamp/Book/pandas-intro.md

 ---

 The goal of this lecture is to introduce you to some of the basic concepts needed to understand how to do data analysis in Python.
-In particular, we introduce you to the `pandas` package and discuss its two core types `DataFrame`s and `Series`.
+In particular, we introduce you to the pandas package and discuss its two core types DataFrames and Series.

-It is worth noting that the `pandas` package could be considered more **[high-level](https://en.wikipedia.org/wiki/High-level_programming_language)** than core Python in the sense of taking a lot of the programming details out of the way.
+It is worth noting that the pandas package could be considered more **[high-level](https://en.wikipedia.org/wiki/High-level_programming_language)** than core Python in the sense of taking a lot of the programming details out of our hands.
 That makes it easier to use -- lots of things are automated -- but in some cases also a bit more mysterious.
-All together, though, it's an incredibly powerful collection of data tools which will make your life throughout this class much easier.
+All together, though, it's an incredibly powerful collection of data tools which will make your life throughout this class (and beyond) much easier.

 ## Reminders